JK-CDI/ucfd001/README.md

 ASTOR HOSTING
 Astor Hosting is one of the most trusted website hosting providers since 1995.
-With over 1 million websites utilizing our platform and infrastructure, we have maintained our commitment to providing the best in website hosting services and management tools.
-We focus on areas such as innovation, support, infrastructure, security, and our suite of cloud services web tools.
+With over 1 million websites utilizing our platform and infrastructure,we have maintained our commitment to providing the best in website hosting services and management tools.
+We focus on areas such as innovation,support, infrastructure, security, and our suite of cloud services web tools.
 Our aim is to make your hosting experience a positive one to align ourselves with your companies networking services to provide your users and customers a great experience.

 --------------------------------------------------------------------------------------------------------